 The national and international tennis matches always attract large crowds of people to Forest Hills from various parts of this country and other countries.
-The coming a Mlle.
-Suzanne Lenglen, the French girl, to compete in ou women's lawn tennis championship, beginning August is a drawing card to thousands of people.
-This promise to be the most intensely interesting event that has even been held in sports with women as competitors.
-Mlle.
-Lens len is the woman champion of the world on both grass and hard courts.
-Her spectacular methods and personality her youth and record of victories will all help to sell the tickets.
-Mrs. May Sutton Bundy, Miss Mary Browne, both of California, and erstwhile famous tennis players and Mrs. Franklin Mallory (Miss Molla Bjurstedt) will all competent with the French girl.
-When the former champion, Man Mallory, played with Mlle.
-Lenglen in France, the van-quished lady herself said: "She is just the steadiest player in the world.
-No matter how hard a shot I sent over she sent it back harder."
+The coming of Mile.
+Suzanne Lenglen, the French girl, to compete in our women's lawn tennis championship, beginning August 15, is a drawing card to thousands of people.
+This promises to be the most intensely interesting event that has ever been held in sports with women as competitors.
+Mile.
+Lenglen is the woman champion of the world on both grass and hard courts.
+Her spectacular methods and personality, her youth and record of victories will all help to sell the tickets.
+Mrs. May Sutton Bundy, Miss Mary Browne, both of California, and erstwhile famous tennis players and Mrs. Franklin Mallory (Miss Molla Bjurstedt) will all compete with the French girl.
+When the former champion, Mrs. Mallory, played with Mile.
+Lenglen in France. the vanquished lady herself said: "She is just the steadiest player in the world.
+No matter how hard a shot I sent over, she sent it back harder."